codacy/docs/README.md

 -   Identify new static analysis issues
 -   Commit and pull request analysis with GitHub, Bitbucket, and GitLab
--   Auto-comments on commits and pull requests
+-   Auto comments on commits and pull requests
--   Integrations with Slack, Jira
+-   Integrations with Slack and Jira
 -   Track issues in code style, security, error proneness, performance, unused code and other categories

 Codacy also helps keep track of code coverage, code duplication, and code complexity.